Gredu/archived.kommuuni.mahti.org/content/guide/green-and-recycling.md

 If you are not sure if bottle has a deposit, read the bottle.
 Usually there is some kind of note of it.
 Although all Alko bottles have deposit even when it doesn't say so (means all wines, whiskey, rums, etc.).

 All money from deposit will go to Community Bank.
-You'll have to give the money and the receipt from the deposit to **Greatman**.
+You'll have to give the money and the receipt from the deposit to {{< role leader >}}.

 ## Bio
 Throw only food waste to the bio.
 No plastic of any sort (no packaging plastic!).
 More information can be found at [HSY](https://www.hsy.fi/en/residents/sorting/instructions/biowaste/Pages/default.aspx).